ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 - The data is organized in a relational structure and optimized for read and write operations
 - Some examples include traditional relational databases like MySQL, PostgreSQL, Microsoft SQL Server, and Oracle

+> 👉  OLAP databases  (e.g., BigQuery) are used for analytical processing.
+OLTP databases (e.g., SQL Server) are used for transaction processing

 In summary, OLAP and OLTP serve different purposes in the database world.
 OLAP databases are used for analytical processing, supporting complex queries and data analysis, while OLTP databases are used for transaction processing, managing high-frequency and real-time transactional operations.
 Depending on the needs of the solution, we would choose the appropriate type of database system to achieve the desired performance and functionality.
 In our case, an OLAP system aligns what the requirements for our solution.

 ## What is a Data Warehouse